A service, training, and humanitarian mission dedicated to serving the pilgrims (zawaar) of Imam Hussain (AS) during Arbaeen.

 Interested healthcare professionals, trainees, students, and volunteers should continue to check this page for application details, eligibility information, deadlines, travel guidance, and mission updates.

 A look at IMI’s service, training, teamwork, and care for the zawaar of Imam Hussain (AS) during recent Arbaeen Medical Missions.
+(NOTE: photographs are currently being updated-please check back for an updated gallery of images July 12)

 Over the last many years, IMI’s Arbaeen Medical Mission has continued to grow in scale, quality, and impact.